API Overview

 Rate Limits

-All requests are rate-limited.
+All API requests are rate-limited per IP (unauthenticated) or per account (authenticated).
 Authenticated requests get a significantly higher allowance:

 Every response includes rate limit headers: